AngC1998/K-Means-In-Image-Clustering/README.md

 - Developed using Python with the NumPy, SciPy, and Matplotlib libraries
 - Developed a K-Means clustering model inspired by the Obama Poster Maker on the internet
 - Model clusters pixels of an original image into groups based on the RGB and reproduces an altered image that is only colored in a specific number of specific colors
--- Result similar to the Obama Hope Poster image
+[Result similar to the Obama Hope Poster image]